-This document sets out the methodology used in the analysis of the response data to the 2015 National Cancer Patient Experience Survey, and gives some guidance on how to interpret the results.
-This includes how percentage scores have been derived for individual questions (section 2); and how statistical confidence intervals around those scores have been calculated (section 4).
+This document sets out the methodology used in the analysis of the response data to the 2016 National Cancer Patient Experience Survey, and gives some guidance on how to interpret the results.
+This includes how percentage scores have been derived for individual questions (section 2); how Significance Tests have been used for national data to establish differences between different groups of respondents (section 3); and how statistical confidence intervals around those scores have been calculated (section 5).

-For the first time this year, a number of new statistical approaches have been used to analyse the data:
+The same statistical approaches1 as last year have been used to analyse the data:

 - Case-mix adjustment has been used to allow us to account for the impact that differing patient populations might have on results (looking at age, gender, ethnicity, deprivation and tumour group).
-This is described in section 3 - "Expected Ranges" have been calculated for each organisation, for each question, in order to report comparative performance between organisations and to produce the Comparability Charts that are published in the Trust- and CCG-level reports.
-These are based on the approach used by the Care Quality Commission for other national patient surveys, and are described in section 5.
+This is described in section 4 - "Expected Ranges" have been calculated for each organisation, for each question, in order to report comparative performance between organisations and to produce the Comparability Charts that are published in the Trust- and CCG-level reports.
+These are based on the approach used by the Care Quality Commission for other national patient surveys, and are described in section 6.